Skip to content

 (repeat-mode))

-The jw-emacs-langs.el for tramp-sh.el and remote configs
+;; for remote configs

 (with-eval-after-load 'tramp